Trevellas: Antiquities

 A Bronze Age barrow site lies at the end of one of the Trevellas Airfield runways.
 Excavated in 1940 by Charles Kenneth Croft Andrew, the site is believed to be a tumulus or burial site that had a bucket urn and pottery sherds.
 It was defined as an "intact ritual deposit", probably from about 2000 BC.
 There are no sign of its former shape.

 History

 Trevellas is first recorded in 1302, and was for several generations the seat of the Trevelles Family.
 The Trevellas country house was built during the Middle Ages.
 Sometime between 1540 and 1901 a new house was erected where the country house once stood.

 The estate then passed through the families of Kearne, Croker, St. Aubyn, Donnithorne and finally the Chilcots.
 In Lysons's Magna Britannia it states the following:

 The estate was broken up in several sales, the final one being in 1948.

 The village had a post office and shop until the 1980s when it was closed and is now divided into two dwellings.
 The shop was owned by Mrs Menadue and was known as Menadue drapers and store.
 It was famed for its ginger beer.
-Until the late 1990s Trevellas also boasted a garage and petrol filling station known as Lewis' Garage.
-Since 1999 the site has been occupied by a thriving camping and caravanning centre called Aztec Leisure.